Areas of London

 This area was badly hit during the World War II bombings.
 In 1951 the Festival of Britain designated the area as a place of arts and entertainment.
 The only building that still stands from 1951 is the Royal Festival Hall.

-In South Bank you will find the London Eye.
+In South Bank, you will find the London Eye.

 Chelsea

 During the reign of the Tudors the little village of Chelsea, by the river bank, became very popular.
 Henry VIII built a palace here that is no longer standing.
 Thomas More lived here, like many other artists who were very captivated by the ideal scenery of the river from Cheyne Walk.
-During the eighteenth century beautiful courtesans would walk in its gardens and the Chelsea Arts Club would organise scandalous dances.
+During the eighteenth century, beautiful courtesans would walk in its gardens and the Chelsea Arts Club would organise scandalous dances.
 In the nineteenth century, it was inhabited by artists and intellectuals.
 Nowadays, this is an exclusive area, sometimes too expensive for artists, but it maintains its link with the artistic world with numerous art galleries and antique stores.

 South Kensington and Knightsbridge

 South Kensington and Knightsbridge are two of the most exclusive areas of London, laden with embassies and consulates.
 Due to its proximity to Kensington Palace, this area hasn’t changed much over the centuries.
 Knightsbridge is home to some of London’s wealthiest inhabitants and has the most exclusive high-end shops.
-The area is also very important culturally, since it is home to many museums and universities.
+The area is also very important culturally since it is home to many museums and universities.

-In this district, you’ll find some of London’s top attractions: Kensington Palace, Royal Albert Hall, Albert Memorial monument, Victoria and Albert Museum, the Natural History Museum, the Science Museum and Hyde Park.
+In this district, you’ll find some of London’s top attractions: Kensington Palace, Royal Albert Hall, Albert Memorial Monument, Victoria and Albert Museum, the Natural History Museum, the Science Museum and Hyde Park.

 Kensington and Holland Park

 Until 1830, this area was a rural village with a market and Victorian townhouses.
 Holland House is the area’s most famous mansion, and part of its land is now Holland Park.
 Most of its buildings date from the nineteenth century, and you can currently visit two of its Victorian houses.
-To the west and north of Kensington Gardens there are two luxury residential areas, where many foreign embassies are located.
+To the west and north of Kensington Gardens, there are two luxury residential areas, where many foreign embassies are located.
 The shops in this neighbourhood are almost as high-end as those in Knightsbridge.

 The main street, Queensway, is bustling and cosmopolitan; full of cafes and restaurants.
 Its most popular landmarks are: Portobello Market, Notting Hill and Holland Park.